 Last Updated on

-Wet boots?
-No problem!
-Got some leftover PVC pipes from your previous project?
+So how do we solve the problem of wet boots before a hike?
+Well, have you got some leftover PVC pipes from your previous project?
 Here’s an idea to put them to good use – an all-seasons boot dryer!

 Wet boots are a nuisance in summer where they can lead to fungal infections.
 In winter, they probably just lead to misery but either way, this clever project will get them dry in almost no time!
 And the best part is that it’s easy and inexpensive to build.
 You could also use it for your wet gloves, hats or bags.
 Just put your stuff in position, turn the hair dryer on, leave it and wait a few minutes for your things to dry!